cirrus-geo/cirrus-geo/docs/src/components/functions/update-state.md

 The `update-state` lambda additionally logs any errors that come from the StateMachine so they can be captured and anlyzed in the log stream.

-Successful completions of workflows can also trigger sending messages to either SNS or SQS for additional steps as configured by users.
+`update-state can also send messages to configured SNS topics to provide notifications to users or downstream services when events and/or output items are produced